-This fourth joint annual quality report presents a transparent description and assessment of the quality of the statistics underlying the MIP indicators.
-This report benefited from comments of the Committee for Monetary, Financial and Balance of Payments statistics (CMFB).
+This fifth joint annual quality report presents a transparent description and assessment of the quality of the statistics underlying the MIP indicators.
+This report benefited from comments of the Committee for Monetary, Financial and Balance of Payments statistics1 (CMFB).

-The report stresses that the macroeconomic statistics produced by the two systems are of sufficient coverage, quality and timeliness to ensure an effective macroeconomic surveillance and therefore to support the MIP, whilst describing areas for further improvement in each of these dimensions.
+The report concludes that the macroeconomic statistics produced by the two systems are of sufficient coverage, comparability across countries, quality and timeliness to ensure an effective macroeconomic surveillance and therefore to support the MIP, whilst describing areas for further improvement in each of these dimensions.